Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

                 :width: 60%
                 :alt: remove-unwanted

-            .. tip:: If you aren't sure what to do here, a sensible default is to leave the second option - with the derivation **m/84h/0h/0h** as in the picture below.
+            .. tip:: If you aren't sure what to do here, a sensible default is to leave the second option - with the derivation path **m/84h/0h/0h** as in the picture below.
 This will result in addresses beginning with **bc1** - the most commonly used and most modern address type (native segwit).
 There is no harm in adding multiple derivation paths, but if you aren't sure which one to use, you probably want **m/84h/0h/0h**.

         #.
 Click **Continue**: